Common Grading Policy

 - Students who are requesting a re-take of an assessment will be required to complete any missing practice work before the opportunity to re-take the assessment.

 - If the student wants to set up a re-take of the assessment, they must arrange a time with the teacher to do so.

 - Students have one full week from the date the assessment is returned to the student, to arrange and complete the re-assessment.

-- All re-takes must be completed by the Quarter Late Work Deadlines listed above.
+- All re-takes must be completed by the Late Work Deadlines listed above.

 - End of Course/Final Exams cannot be re-taken as they occur the last two days of the term.

-##Students who are absent will be given the required 2 days per absence before any point reductions occur.
+##Students who are absent will be given 2 days per absence before any point reductions occur.